COOL, a Context Outlooker, and its Application to Question Answering and other Natural Language Processing Tasks: Experiments

-Named-entity recognition locates and classifies named entities in a text into pre-defined categories~\cite{nlpsurvey2020}.
-It extracts, for instance, names of locations, people, and things from the text and places them under certain categories, e.g., person, company, time, location\cite{yamada-etal-2020-luke}.
-Part-of-speech tagging assigns to each token (word) in a text corpus its part of speech (noun, verb, adjective, etc.) and other grammatical categories such as tense, number (plural/singular)~\cite{pos}.
-Named-entity recognition and part-of-speech tagging are basic tasks in natural language processing.
-We test the model performance of using BERT on the widely used CoNLL-2003 data set~\cite{tjong-kim-sang-de-meulder-2003-introduction}.
+\paragraph{Named-entity recognition and part-of-speech tagging.} Named-entity recognition (NER) locates and classifies named entities in a sentence into pre-defined categories.
+It extracts, for instance, names of locations and people from the text and places them under certain categories, such as organization and person~\cite{yamada-etal-2020-luke}.
+Part-of-speech (POS) tagging assigns to each word in the text its part of speech, e.g., noun, verb, adjective, and other grammatical categories such as tense~\cite{pos}.
+NER and POS tagging are basic NLP tasks.
+We evaluate the model performance on the CoNLL-2003 dataset~\cite{tjong-kim-sang-de-meulder-2003-introduction}.
+The comparative results are reported in Table~\ref{tab:swag_conll_imdb_results}.
+We can observe that COOL benefits the two tasks as well.